IanChen0718/burr-identification/README.md

 ## Burr Identification
 ### Segmentation wih contours

 A novel algorithm has been developed to differentiate whether the point cloud represents a burr or not.
-In this algorithm, the contour of the target is considered as a **_one-dimensional manifold＿** embedded in a two-dimensional space.
-Consequently, **_the linear segmentation can be achieved by unfolding the contour of the target＿**.
+In this algorithm, the contour of the target is considered as a **_one-dimensional manifold_** embedded in a two-dimensional space.
+Consequently, **_the linear segmentation can be achieved by unfolding the contour of the target_**.

 <p align="center">
   <img width="583.2" height="629.6" src="/images/segmentation.png">